Security-Onion-Solutions/securityonion-docs/trouble-booting.rst

 Booting Issues
 ==============

-If you have trouble booting an ISO image, here are some troubleshooting steps:
+If you have trouble booting the ISO image, here are some troubleshooting steps:

--  Verify the downloaded ISO image using hashes or GPG key.
+-  Verify the ISO image using hashes or GPG key.
 -  Verify that your machine is x86-64 architecture (standard Intel or AMD 64-bit).
 -  If you're trying to run a 64-bit virtual machine, verify that your 64-bit processor supports virtualization and that virtualization is enabled in the BIOS.
 -  If you’re trying to create a bootable USB from an ISO image, try using Balena Etcher which can be downloaded at https://www.balena.io/etcher/.